 |• Uncompahgre Volunteer Legal Aid (serving Montrose, Ouray & San Miguel counties)||$30,000|

-COLTAF also made several grants from restricted Bank of America settlement funds to legal aid organizations to be used for foreclosure prevention legal assistance or community redevelopment legal assistance.
+COLTAF continued to fulfill multi-year grant obligations from Bank of America settlement funds restricted to legal aid organizations for foreclosure prevention legal assistance or community redevelopment legal assistance.

 The required Letter of Intent should be no more than three pages long, and should include the following information:

 - The name of the organization, the type of grant requested (pro bono or discretionary), the amount requested, how the organization intends to use the funding, and how the undertaking advances one or more of COLTAF’s purposes.

 - A brief history of the organization (mission, year founded, tax-exempt status, staff size), and an overview of the organization’s current programs and services (numbers served, geographic focus, target and beneficiary populations).

 - An explanation of the need that can be met by the organization with the requested funding, and how the organization intends to meet that need.

 - A summary estimate of the expected costs of the project (personnel and non-personnel), a general timeline as to the period over which grant funds would be expended, and information about any other funding the organization has secured to support the project.

 If a full grant application is requested, applicants should complete and submit the Colorado Common Grant Application, which can be found here.